 How Often?
 Initial screening at age 45, or sooner if you have risk factors such as high blood pressure, high cholesterol or being overweight.
 If initial results are normal, testing should be done every 3 years.

 How Often?
-Exam at age 20, then twice in your 30s, and once at age 40; sooner if you have risk factors such as diabetes, high blood pressure or a family history of eye disease.
+Following your childhood and adolescent exams, get checked at age 20, then twice in your 30s, and once at age 40; sooner if you have risk factors such as diabetes, high blood pressure or a family history of eye disease.
 Then at regular intervals as recommended by your eye doctor.

 LUNG CANCER SCREENING

 How Often?
 Individualized decision based on risk factors as assessed by your doctor.
-In general, it’s recommended annually from age 40 or every 2 years from ages 40 to 44, then annually from ages 45 to 54 and continuing every 2 years from age 55 as long as you’re in good health and at average risk for breast cancer.
+In general, it’s recommended annually from age 40 or every two years from ages 40 to 44, then annually from ages 45 to 54 and continuing every two years from age 55 as long as you’re in good health and at average risk for breast cancer.

 PAP TEST/ HPV

 How Often?
-For women ages 21 to 29, a Pap alone every 3 years; women ages 30-65, a Pap and HPV test every 5 years or a Pap test alone every 3 years; or any time you have a new partner.
+For women ages 21 to 29, a Pap alone every three years; women ages 30-65, a Pap and HPV test every five years or a Pap test alone every 3 years; or any time you have a new partner.